vrurg/vrurg.github.io/arfb.md

     A series of articles about Raku's not so evident features and quirks.
 ---
-{% for post in site.rafb-publication %}
+{% for post in site.arfb-publication %}
 {% include archive-single.html %}
 {% endfor %}